 - ceramic or metal pie or quiche pan (not glass)

 - Almonds: Optional: Presoak almonds overnight, then drain.
 Turn out onto toweling, to remove excess water on surface.

 - Next day: Preheat oven to 350°F, with rack in center of oven.

 - When almonds are mostly dry, arrange them in pie pan, and toast in oven until pale golden, 3 – 5 minutes.
 Transfer to small bowl to cool, then toss with 1 Tbsp sugar.

 - Return pan to oven & raise temperature to 425°F.

 - Fruit: While almonds are cooling, wash, pit and quarter plums or halve cherries.
-For peaches & nectarines, remove peel then cut into 8 wedges, removing pit.
+For peaches & nectarines, remove peel then cut into 8 wedges (or 4wedges for Italian plums), removing pit.
 Large berries can be halved, smaller ones left whole.

 - Melt butter in skillet over medium-high heat.
 When bubbling, add plums (or other fruit) and cook, turning, until beginning to soften, 1 – 2 minutes.
 Reduce heat to medium low and cook until fruit juices thicken to a thin syrup, 1 – 2 minutes.

 - Off heat; stir in brandy and amaretto.

 - Custard: If using stevia, dissolve it in the vanilla/almond extract.
 Add to milk, cream, vanilla, salt, flour/starch and sweetener in blender, and blend; add eggs while blender is running, blending until smooth.
 OR if whisking in a bowl: Whisk together flour/starch, salt and stevia/sugar; add eggs, whisking until completely smooth, then whisk in the milk, cream and vanilla extract.